saulfabregwiivc/Scratch-Everywhere/README.md

 Then it should be as simple as opening the app on your Wii U!

+### Get up and running for Wii
+Download the scratch-wii.zip file in the Releases tab.

+Unzip the file and put the `apps` folder inside of the root of your SD card.

+Place the Scratch projects you want in `sdcard:/apps/scratch-wii/`

+Then it should be as simple as opening the app in the Homebrew Menu on your Wii!

+### Get up and running for Gamecube
+Download the scratch-gamecube.zip file in the Releases tab.

+Unzip the file.
+Put your Scratch projects in the same place you put your .dol file.

+Then it should be as simple as opening the app on your Gamecube!

-### Building
+## Building

 In order to embed a Scratch project in the executable, you'll need to compile the source code.

 If you would like to change the name of the app or any other information you can edit one of the Makefiles.
 - For the 3DS you need to edit `Makefile_3ds` and change `APP_TITLE`, `APP_DESCRIPTION` and `APP_AUTHOR` to whatever you please.
 - For the Wii U you need to edit `Makefile_wiiu` and change `APP_NAME`, `APP_SHORT_DESCRIPTION`, `APP_LONG_DESCRIPTION` and `APP_AUTHOR` to whatever you please.
+- For the Wii you need to edit `Makefile_wii` and change anything under `Application Info` to whatever you please.

 #### Docker

 The recommended way to compile Scratch 3DS is with Docker.
 To compile with Docker all you need installed is Docker and Buildx.

-To compile for the 3DS run `docker build -f Dockerfile.3ds --target exporter -o . .`.
+To compile for the 3DS run `docker build -f Dockerfile.3ds --target exporter -o . .`

 To compile for the Wii U run `docker build -f Dockerfile.wiiu --target exporter -o . .`

 #### Manual